 - After 10 years, the risk of dying of lung cancer is half that of someone who smokes.

-Quitting smoking is not easy but there are many benefits.
-COPD is a progressive condition.
-Quitting smoking is the best way to prevent it from progressing.
+Quitting smoking is the best way to prevent COPD from progressing.
 Being smoke-free can help to maintain your lung function.
 It also reduces your risk of cancer and heart disease.

-There are a variety of supports to help you quit.
-Talk to your healthcare team to come up with a plan once you are ready.
+There are a variety of tools to help you quit.
+Talk with a healthcare professional to devise a plan once you are ready.